-- Endpoints activation: Endpoint 0 to Endpoint 4 are configured, in the growing order.
-The memory of each is reserved in the DPRAM. - Endpoint disable: The Endpoint 2 is disabled (EPEN=0), but its memory reservation is internally kept by the controller. - Free its memory: The ALLOC bit is cleared: the Endpoint 3 slides down, but the Endpoint 4 does not slide. - Endpoint activation: The firmware chooses to reconfigure the Endpoint 2, but with a bigger size.
-The controller reserved the memory after the endpoint 1 memory and automatically slide the Endpoint 3.
+- Then, the Endpoint 2is disabled (EPEN=0), but its memory reservation is internally kept by the controller. - Its ALLOC bit is cleared: the Endpoint 3 "slides" down, but the Endpoint 4 does not "slide". - Finally, the firmware chooses to reconfigure the Endpoint 2, but with a bigger size.
+The controller reserved the memory after the endpoint 1 memory and automatically "slide" the Endpoint 3.
 The Endpoint 4 does not move and a memory conflict appear, in that both Endpoint 3 and 4 use a common area.
 The data of those endpoints are potentially lost.